devmehmetates/SwiftyKit/README.md

     - <a href="https://github.com/devmehmetates/SwiftyKit/blob/main/Sources/SwiftyKit/Utils/EdgesHelper.swift#L12"><p>static func edgeInsets(_ :)</p></a>

 ## Contributing
 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 Pull requests are also welcome.
+Also you can check <a href="https://github.com/devmehmetates/SwiftyKit/blob/main/CONTRIBUTING.md">here</a>.

 ## License
 SwiftyKit is released under the Apache License.
 See <a href="https://github.com/devmehmetates/SwiftyKit/blob/main/LICENSE">LICENSE</a> for more information.